 The student who fails to meet the standards listed below in any term will incur probationary status.
+The student will receive an academic plan to guide academic improvement.

-- o Must achieve a cumulative GPA of 1.80 for 0-29 attempted hours - o Must achieve a cumulative GPA of 2.0 for 30+ attempted hours - o Must earn a cumulative total of 67% of all attempted hours each semester - o Meet the academic standards required for graduation within a time frame not to exceed 150% of the time normally expected to complete a degree or certificate program.
+- Must achieve a cumulative GPA of 1.80 for 0-29 attempted hours - Must achieve a cumulative GPA of 2.0 for 30+ attempted hours - o Must earn a cumulative total of 67% of all attempted hours each semester - o Meet the academic standards required for graduation within a time frame not to exceed

+150% of the time normally expected to complete a degree or certificate program.
 Please refer to the chart below for time limitations given for each degree type.

 At the end of the next term of enrollment, a student on academic probation who has failed to attain either the above cumulative standard or a 2.0 G.P.A. for that term faces suspension.
-The first suspension may be appealed.
-If successfully appealed, the student will be on probation and will 1) be evaluated by one of our "Student Success" advisors, will 2) enroll in at least one college readiness course offered in the "Enhancement Studies" cluster, and 3) will not be allowed to take more than 6 credit hours during that probationary period.
-The students' progress will be evaluated after the period of probation and will be allowed to resume a full load of 12or more credit hours the following semester if the student's makes a G.P.A of 2.0 or higher that semester.
-Students failing to meet these standards must sit out for one semester, excluding summer sessions.
-Students must apply for readmission for the semester in which they plan to return to the College.
-A student who believes that extenuating circumstances contributed to his or her suspension may appeal the cause to the Colleges Admissions Committee.
-To appeal, the student must explain those circumstances in writing and submit to the Academic Vice President or the Admissions Committee immediately after receiving notification of suspension.
+The suspension may be appealed one time only.
+If successfully appealed, the student will be on probation for an additional semester and will 1) be evaluated by the Student Success director, will 2) successfully participate in a not for credit tutorial under the auspices of the Student Success Office, and 3) will not be allowed to take more than 6 credit hours during that probationary period.
+The students' progress will be evaluated after the period of probation (one semester) and will be allowed to resume a full load of 12 or more credit hours the following semester if the student earns a G.P.A of 2.0 or higher that semester.
+Students failing to meet these standards may not enroll in a subsequent semester, excluding summer sessions.

+Suspended students are eligible for reinstatement for the semester in which they plan to return to the College provided that falls within one 12 month period.